 Cloudways

-- Security: Free SSL, firewalls, automated backups, and two-factor authentication.
+- Security: Dedicated firewalls, automated backups, and free SSL.

-- Developer tools: Staging, SSH, Git, and team collaboration features.
+- Developer tools: SSH, Git deployment, and easy cloning.

 | Pros | Cons |